 - 1 teaspoon Dijon mustard I like Sir Kensington's, no reactions!

 - 1 teaspoon NOT Worcestershire sauce

 - 1/2 cup freshly grated Parmigiano-Reggiano

 - In a medium bowl, whisk together the horseradish, anchovy paste, lemon juice, Dijon mustard and Worcestershire sauce.

-- Add the mayonnaise, salt and pepper and whisk until well combined.
+- Add the mayonnaise, sour cream, salt and pepper and whisk until well combined.